-If there has ever been a myth that has been further debunked than any other in 2019, it is that of game campaigns only appealing to youths and males within the 18 to 25 year old bracket.
-This is obviously not the case as study after study have revealed that any and all concerned demographics can be reached one way or another via a game campaign if the research and planning has been well laid out in advance.
+If there has ever been a myth that has been further debunked than any other in 2021, it is that of game campaigns only appealing to young males within the 18 to 25-year-old bracket.
+Study after study has revealed that any and all demographics can be reached one way or another with a game campaign if the research and planning have been well laid out in advance.

 - Game Genre Statistics

 The truth is advergaming works for just about any marketer, but not necessarily any genre of game works for a campaign.
 While the demographics under the title of “gamers” are both wide and varied, so too are the preferences of effective game genres for campaigns.

 Different game templates have their own unique genre origins, and not all of them are created equal.
 Whether it be for Educational, Business or Marketing purposes, a lot of institutions are being asked to place their trust in a concept yet are unfamiliar with the many forms an advergame can take and for what demographical purposes.